 Factors for prescribing exercise

 - You can monitor your exercise intensity by checking by using the Rating of Perceived Exertion (RPE) scale.
-For more information on how to monitor your heart rate or use the RPE scale, view our Getting Started on the Right Track section.
+For more information on how to use the RPE scale, view our Getting Started on the Right Track section.

 - The RPE scale can be found on your exercise diary and is a scale from 6 to 20.
 Use the RPE scale to rate how difficult your cardio-based exercise felt, and how difficult your resistance training felt after each exercise session.

 - For cardio-based exercise, such as walking or cycling, the intensity of your exercise should feel “somewhat hard” or a 13 on the RPE scale.

 - For resistance training exercise, such as when using bands, dumbbells or body weight, the intensity of your exercise should feel “hard”, or a 15 on the RPE scale.